 Price Range: $85–$170

-Cariuma are making major sustainability strides with their range of sustainable sneakers that runners, skateboarders, and casual wearers alike love for their comfort and green conscience.
+Cariuma are making major sustainability strides with their range of sneakers that runners, skateboarders, and casual wearers alike love for their comfort and green conscience.

-With a widespread application of sustainable practices like WRAP-gold certified factories and ILO wage standards, the brand’s shoes themselves feature sustainable materials like OEKO-TEX-certified bamboo, GOTS-certified organic cotton, BCI cotton, natural rubber, plus Brazilian sugarcane, mamona oil (an organic plant-based alternative to petroleum), and sustainable cork for their uber-comfy insoles.
+The Brazilian Certified B Corp—but shipping from warehouses in the USA—has a widespread application of sustainable practices like WRAP-gold certified factories and ILO wage standards, the brand’s shoes themselves feature sustainable materials like OEKO-TEX-certified bamboo, GOTS-certified organic cotton, BCI cotton, natural rubber, plus Brazilian sugarcane, mamona oil (an organic plant-based alternative to petroleum), and sustainable cork for their uber-comfy insoles.

 Their vegan line (which makes up 65% of their shoe range) uses GRS-certified rPET from recycled plastic bottles for the labels, laces, and uppers.
 Of those, the Off-White Canvas OCA Pro sneakers is an LA street style favorite thanks to its versatility, sleek design, and feel-good effects of ethical production.